milbertcale/challenge/README.md

 Created using reatjs ionic framework

-Tasks breakddown and flow diagram is included inside docs folder
+Tasks breakdown and flow diagram are included inside docs folder